MohitGoel92/Microsoft-Excel/README.md

 ## Modifying an Excel Worksheet

-We can move the entire data table by highlighting the area which contains the data, placing the cursor on the edge of the highlighted area and moveing the data to the new desired location.
+We can move the entire data table by highlighting the area which contains the data, placing the cursor on the edge of the highlighted area and moving the data to the new desired location.
 This can also be achieved by adding/removing columns/rows in the worksheet or using cut/copy and paste.
 To insert rows/columns we can either go onto the *Home* tab and use the functions under the Cells category, or use the keyboard shortcuts:

 ```
 SHIFT + SPACE (highlight row)